ccswbs/snowdrop/site/content/docs/1.1/getting-started/vite.md

    npm i --save-dev vite
    ```

-3. **Install Bootstrap.** Now we can install Bootstrap.
+3. **Install Snowdrop.** Now we can install Snowdrop.
 We'll also install Popper since our dropdowns, popovers, and tooltips depend on it for their positioning.
 If you don't plan on using those components, you can omit Popper here.

    ```sh
    npm i --save bootstrap @popperjs/core
    ```
-4. **Install additional dependency.** In addition to Vite and Bootstrap, we need another dependency (Sass) to properly import and bundle Bootstrap's CSS.
+4. **Install additional dependency.** In addition to Vite and Snowdrop, we need another dependency (Sass) to properly import and bundle Snowdrop's CSS.

    ```sh
    npm i --save-dev sass
    ```

-Now that we have all the necessary dependencies installed and setup, we can get to work creating the project files and importing Bootstrap.
+Now that we have all the necessary dependencies installed and setup, we can get to work creating the project files and importing Snowdrop.

 ## Project structure